 There’s always room for gelato, and the food tour finishes with a stop for two scoops of artisan gelato back in the Old Town.

 Day Two: Formentera and Es Vedrà by Boatsetter Yacht Charter

-Basically nothing happens before noon in Ibiza, and we have a leisurely morning before our crew arrives to ready the yacht for today’s outing to Formentera and Es Vedrà.
-Venturing out for a coffee and pastries, we pass the chaotic line of people already sweating and waiting to board the fast ferry to Formentera.
+Basically nothing happens before noon in Ibiza, and we had a leisurely morning before our crew arrived to ready the yacht for today’s outing to Formentera and Es Vedrà.
+Venturing out for a coffee and pastries, we pass the chaotic line of people already sweating and waiting to board the fast ferry boat from Ibiza to Formentera.
 We’re glad that’s not us.

-Soon we’re sailing out of the marina and past the already packed beach resorts that line Ibiza’s coast.
+Soon we’re sailing out of the marina and our private Ibiza to Formentera boat trip takes us past the already packed beach resorts that line the coast.
 Out on the water, we quickly forget that it’s barely noon and already a scorching day.
-Sandra cuts up melon for us, which is a perfectly refreshing snack while we watch the coastline of Ibiza disappear.
+Sandra cuts up melon for us, which is a perfectly refreshing snack while we watch the coastline of Ibiza get smaller.

-It’s not long before the first sandy spit of Formentera come in to view.
-Despite some clouds threatening a rain shower in the distance, today’s conditions are perfect.
-The sea is calm, there’s little wave and no wind; and it’s days just like today that uncover the sandbar at low tide that allows people to walk right across it from Formentera to the private owned and uninhabited islet s’Espalmador.
+It’s not long before the first sandy spit of the island of Formentera comes in to view.
+Despite some clouds threatening a rain shower in the distance, the day’s conditions are perfect.
+The sea is calm, there’s little wave and no wind.
+It’s days just like this one that uncover the sandbar at low tide that allows people to walk right across it from Formentera to the private owned and uninhabited islet s’Espalmador.
 This pass is tricky to navigate thanks to a rocky ledge and since it’s low tide, the water is only about 1 meter deep.

 Only smaller boats can anchor off of s’Espalmador.
 The beach here is also one of Spain’s infamous nude beaches.